Big blue marble or pale blue dot, Earth revolves around the sun once while rotating 365 1/4 times.

 Earth's axis is titled 23 1/2 degrees, and this causes the seasons.
 When the Northern Hemisphere tilts toward the sun, we have summer.
 When it tilts away from the sun, we have winter.

 Water covers 70% of out planet.
-If the earth were closer to or farther away from the sun, liquid water would not exist.
+If the earth were closer to or farther away from the sun, liquid water could not exist.
 Water shapes the earth's crust, and the Grand Canyon is an example.
 There is an ocean at the North Pole and an ice cap at the South Pole.
 Earth has a magnetic field because of its iron core.

 Eclipses occur when the sun, moon & earth line up.
-Both the moon and the earth throw shadows into space.
+Both the moon and the earth cast shadows into space.
 Solar eclipses occur when the moon's shadow falls on the earth.
 Lunar eclipses occur when the earth's shadow falls on the moon.
 Lunar eclipses are visible everywhere on the night side of Earth.

 The Very Large Array is a radio observatory in New Mexico.
 Dishes receive radio waves.
 Radio waves have the longest wavelengths.
-No sound!

 BLACK HOLE NOTES

 Black holes are massive stars that have collapsed under their own gravity.
 Astronomers enjoy saying that even light cannot escape.
 Nothing travels faster than light at 186,000 miles a second, and the escape velocity of a black hole exceeds that.
 The escape velocity on earth is 25,000 miles an hour.
 A massive star's collapse is so drastic that only a gravitational field remains.
 With gravity this powerful, time slows and ultimately stops.
 At the center of a black hole is a singularity, a sizeless point of infinite density.
-The star's mass disappears into the singularity and becomes a bottomless funnel.
+The star's mass disappears into the singularity to become a bottomless funnel.

 Cygnus X-1 is a black hole.
 An X-ray telescope found it .
 Black holes are at the centers of galaxies and may have caused their formation.